CT (Computed Tomography) Scan

 - Cancer risk: All types of imaging using radiation, such as X-rays, cause a small increase in your risk of developing cancer.
 The difference is too tiny to measure effectively.

 - Allergic reactions: Occasionally, people have a minor or more serious allergic reaction to the contrast agent.

 If you have concerns about the health risks of CT scans, talk to your healthcare provider.
 They will discuss your concerns and help you make an informed decision about the scan.

 Can I have a CT scan if I’m pregnant?

-If you are or might be pregnant, you should tell the CT technician.
-CT scans of the pelvis and abdomen can subject the unborn baby to radiation, but it’s not enough to cause actual harm.
-CT scans in other parts of the body don’t put your baby at any risk.
+If you are or might be pregnant, you should tell the CT technologist.
+CT scans of the pelvis and abdomen can subject the developing fetus to radiation, but it’s not enough to cause actual harm.
+CT scans in other parts of the body don’t put the fetus at any risk.